Advanced Cruising Standard

 - Be able to consistently use the knowledge and demonstrate the skills learned in the Intermediate Cruising and Intermediate Coastal Navigation Standards.

-For more detail of the course, visit Sail Canada
+For more information on Advanced Cruising Standard course, please visit Sail Canada course description.